nobudev7/sumpchart/README.md

 # sumpchart
 [![MIT Licensed](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/ntamagawa/sumpdata/blob/main/LICENSE)

-Visualization of sump water level data managed by [Sump Water Level Application](https://github.com/ntamagawa/sumpdata) server.
+This is a visualization web app for sump water level data managed by [Sump Water Level Application](https://github.com/ntamagawa/sumpdata) server.
+It is intended to be light and simple, just to showcase what the sump data (server) application can do.

 ![Web Frontend Sample](assets/WebFrontendSample.png)